VortrexFTW/v-essentials/README.md

 ### v-servernames
 Changes the server name every X milliseconds (set in `config.json`), changing a random slogan/text on the end of your server name

+### v-snow
+Starts the server with snow enabled, configured with "snow" in `server.xml`

 ### v-spawnscreen
 Spawns your player at a specified place.
 GTA 3 spawns at Leone Mansion, Vice City at Vercetti Mansion, San Andreas at CJ's house in Grove Street, and IV at Happiness Island.

-### v-starttime
+### v-time
-Sets the server time to a specified hour and minute, configured with cvars "hour" and "minute" in `server.xml`
+Starts the server with a specified hour and minute, configured with cvars "hour" and "minute" in `server.xml`

 ### v-translate
 Obsolete.
 Only included for legacy purposes and archive.
 The translation functionality has been added to `v-chat`

+### v-weather
+Starts the server with a specified weather, configured with "weather" in `server.xml`